+Many survey results indicate approximately 80 – 90% of employment opportunities are achieved through networking.
 Because the vast majority of job openings are never advertised, job-seekers need to have a network of contacts (a career network) which can help provide information, leads on job openings, career support, and invaluable information not available otherwise.

 How do I network?

 Create a 30-60 second ‘elevator pitch’ or a ‘commercial’ about YOU!
 Start with a firm handshake and your name (very important).
 Then, include information on your professional background, education,professional and academic goals and visions.
 Reserve personal information for when you get the job.
 If you have a business or networking card, don’t be afraid to hand it out.

 If you have read our other pages on networking, you know that talking to the people you know can be a great asset to your career.
 The Career Development Center offers Mock Interviews as well as useful handouts and worksheets about networking in addition to this page.
 Now that you know how to find those hidden job leads, here are some etiquette points to help you become an expert at business networking.

 General Networking Tips

 - Follow up on leads or referrals quickly

 - Offer to help others when you can.
 Business relationships should be mutually beneficial

 - Always send a thank you note.
 This is one of the best ways to make a good impression